 The side of the ridge was steep, and the deep leaf litter made for a slippery traverse.
-Each step had to be carefully considered, because it was impossible to tell whether the ground beneath the leaves was level, or dropping sharply away.
+Each step had to be carefully considered, as it was impossible to tell whether the ground beneath the leaves was level, or dropping sharply away.
 The ribbons lead farther and farther off the edge of the ridge, and eventually, down into some awful scrubby trees and fallen trunks.
 The effort it would have taken to scramble through them, looked to barely outweigh that of climbing back up and continuing along the ridge.
 I wasn’t sure if the ribbons even lead back up at all.
 I reluctantly began mad scramble number two.
 For the second time, I heaved myself up from tree to tree, sliding back down on scree and leaves, trying not to topple the loose rocks, and cursing my naive belief in the navigational integrity of ribbons.
 It was a big energy expenditure, and I had to get the backpack off and rest after making it back onto the ridge top.
 I decided to follow the ridge, my instinct, compass bearing and watch from that point on.

 At times, logging trails rose up to meander alongside the ridge top.
 For a little while, a proper road even snaked around, off to the right and below.
 It wasn’t on any map and I’m not sure where it lead.
 Mid morning, I came across the first cliff.
 It dropped about 20 meters to a hairpin turn in the road below me.
 There was no way down.
 I backtracked a little, then saw where a very rough path zigzagged its way down a very steep slope, to the road below.
 There were only a few trees to hold onto near the top, and nothing but dirt and leaves after that.
 The steepness of the descent meant that one slip would end with a tumble down to the road and, at best, a bunch of broken bones.
 It was one of those little stretches that became a much more serious obstacle than it should have been, as though whomever decided that the path should go that way, thought that a fall of only 20 metres wasn’t too much to worry about.
 It turned out to be the diciest part of the entire hike.

-The rest of the day was just more ups and downs all the way along the ridge.
+The rest of the day consisted of just more ups and downs all the way along the ridge.
 Occasionally I had to backtrack a little to skirt around cliffs and huge rocks blocking the way, and scramble back up to the ridge on the far sides.
 Once or twice this included holding onto trees jutting out from near-vertical slopes and hauling myself over gaps in the rocky ledges.
 Even though some of these slopes dropped away hundreds of metres and a fall would have meant death by a thousand cartwheels, it felt safer than the short scramble down to the bulldozer.
 The smattering of scrubby trees on the slopes created the illusion of safety, and I imagined myself in a fall, bouncing down from tree to tree, hundreds of meters, like a character in a cartoon.
 For no sensible reason whatsoever, this took the fear out of those steep detours.